idelamaza/idelamaza.github.io/_posts/2019-12-05-Data-Science-Bowl-2019.md

 To help the reader understand the data, Figure 2 shows the tree-like structure of the dataset.
 Each application install is represented by an ``installation_id``, which can be considered to map to one single user.
 The training set provides the full history of gameplay data of 17,000 ``installation_ids``, while the test set has information for 1,000 players.
 Moreover, each ``installation_id`` has multiple ``game_sessions`` of different types (activities, games, assessments...).
 In total there are around 300,000 ``game_sessions`` in the training set and almost 30,000 in thetest set.

 Finally, each ``game_session`` is composed by several events that represent every possible interaction between the user and the app.
 These events are identified with a unique ID (``event_id``), and have associated data such as screen coordinates, timestamps, durations, etc, depending on the nature of the event.
 In total, there are around 11.3M events in the training set and 1.1M in the test set.
-We can conclude the dimensionality of the problem is high and the data is presented in the form of dependencies and __timeseries__.
+We can conclude the dimensionality of the problem is high and the data is presented in the form of dependencies and __time series__.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/posts/2019-12-05-Data-Science-Bowl-2019/data_overview.png" alt="">